 I’m also lucky be inflicted with a condition my wife calls an unhealthy FOMO, Fear-Of Missing Out.
 As annoying as it is to her when I accept any invitation regardless of prior commitments, what she may not recognize is how beneficial it’s been to my life despite the social discourtesy.
 I’m exceptionally fortunate to be surrounded by incredibly talented and motivated friends and family members who continually impress me with their awesome accomplishments and selfless endeavors.
 Fear of missing out on success is a great inspiration and admiring the achievements of those around me pushes me to evaluate my own goals; regularly adjusting them to keep myself challenged.

 When one of my best friends on the NuHope Street board asked if I’d be interested in getting involved with the organization, he certainly figured I’d say yes.
-As mentioned, I’m always up to over commit, but what he may not have realized is that it wasn’t just the fear of missing out that had me excited about this opportunity.
+As mentioned, I’m always up to over-commit, but what he may not have realized is that it wasn’t just the fear of missing out that had me excited about this opportunity.

 I had already checked out NuHope Street and met some of the incredible people on the board.
 They are an impressive group of business leaders with a ton of energy looking to build and grow their amazing organization.
 I’m a business owner always looking for smart people to learn from and help me grow my business.
 That was likely enough motivation.
 But in addition to running a small business, I’m also raising two kids.
-And as someone that owes most everything I have to the generosity of others, the opportunity to be involved in building an organization with the sole purpose of helping young people was something I wasn't going to miss out on.
+And as someone that owes most everything I have to the generosity of others, the opportunity to be involved in building an organization with the sole purpose of helping young people is something I won't miss out on.